People Share Stories About Their Most Ridiculous Roommate Situation

 It’s about 3 am by now, so I decided to get to sleep.

 Ten minutes pass, oddly enough, I hear our dorm door open.
 I hear the roommate mentioned talking to somebody, and I hear a woman’s response.
-Shortly after, the sounds of rather loud sex start coming from his room.
+Shortly after, the sounds of rather loud s*x start coming from his room.

 On finals week, this d*uche begged me to stop studying, so he could bang some chick without the awkwardness of “my roommate is still awake.”

 I felt a bit better, though, the next day.
 I ask him how the final he had gone, only for his response to be, “Oh, that’s tomorrow.”
 This was odd, of course, because a buddy of mine was in the same section as him and had it that morning.
-I couldn’t help but take pleasure in the fact that he soon discovered he had missed a final.”

 10 points - Liked by emco, amka, tepo and 7 more